 The enemy pulled the cannons into the city on the following day and they could shoot the castle from the south and from the east.
 Also, they were doing a good job of drying up the marshland around the castle because they pulled down the dam of the mill that helped them to channel the moat’s water away.
 Captain Horváth lost both of his artillerymen but to his luck, he had a prisoner of war called Pribék Lázár who was willing to substitute them in exchange for his freedom.
-Pribék Lázár proved to be a very skilled shooter and he could destroy several Ottoman cannons.
+Pribék Lázár proved to be a skilled shooter and could destroy several Ottoman cannons.
 Nevertheless, the Ottomans went on with building a high trench in front of the two southern bastions of the castle.
 They made Hungarian peasants work and the defenders had to kill them with guns to prevent them from accomplishing the construction.
-The enemy was able to dry the moats by the first days of July and the earthwork mound has also got ready near the walls.
+The enemy was able to dry the moats by the first days of July and the earthwork mound was also ready near the walls.

 At this point, Pribék Lázár instructed the defenders to throw lard and gunpowder on them on 5 and 7 July 1556.
 When the Ottoman soldiers assaulted the walls, the earth was set on fire under their feet, and the volleys of the defenders killed many of them.
 Yet, Pasha Hádim Ali began to build a new earthwork.
 Additionally, he had tall wooden towers built for his Janissaries who could cover the construction with lethal musket fire.
 Things were not very promising for the defenders.